Share this article

 How to save money on your electric bill

 One of the biggest contributors to high household bills is your electricity costs.
 To save money on electricity, start by making small changes to your daily habits.
-Turn off lights and unplug electronics when they’re not in use, use energy efficient settings on your washing machine and dishwasher, and switch to energy-efficient light bulbs.
+Turn off lights and unplug electronics when they’re not in use; use energy-efficient settings on your washing machine and dishwasher; and switch to energy-efficient light bulbs.

 There’s also no harm in shopping around for a better price.
 There are plenty of electricity companies out there, and the chances are that one of them may be able to offer a better deal depending on your situation.